johanmontorfano/joogle/README.md

 use hyperlinks when indexing websites to determine the domain score (which could play a role in finding the best results for a query)

+Indexing will not index pages that didn't returned a succesful 2XX HTTP code.

 ## Searching

 Search queries are sent at `/search`, the `q` parameter contains the query string.